V-Family-Dev/CargoManagementSystem/README.md

 ## 🌐 Hosted Version

-You can access the hosted version of the Cargo Management System at [https://crgsysvfav.f1ads.com/](https://crgsysvfav.f1ads.com/)
+You can access the hosted version of the Cargo Management System at [https://crgsysvfav.f1ads.com/](https://crgsysvfav.f1ads.com/) as a super admin
+You can access the hosted version of the Cargo Management System at [https://crgsysvfav.f1ads.com/]([[https://crgsysvfav.f1ads.com/](https://crgsysvfav.f1ads.com/)](https://crgsysvfav.f1ads.com/)) as a normal user.

 ## 🚚 Features